rastapasta/tilegrinder/README.md

 Following example will

-* create a new MBTiles file `simple.mbtiles` containing the tiles of the first four zoom levels of  `planet.mbtiles`
+* create a new MBTiles file `simple.mbtiles` containing the tiles of the first 4 zoom levels of  `planet.mbtiles`

 * only the `water`, `admin` and `road` layers are kept